kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Intervention Timing

-Early contact matters.
+Early contact matters
-Late contact wastes effort.
+Late contact wastes effort
 Models support timing

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.